What Makes a Great Salesperson: 6 Personality Traits (Good vs Bad Salespeople)

 2. Assumes Everything

-Sure, do your homework and research your prospect before meeting with them, but no matter how much you know, you don’t know enough.
+Sure, do your homework and research your prospects before meeting with them, but no matter how much you know, you don’t know enough.
 Never assume anything.
 A better approach is to ask questions and listen to what your prospect has to say.

 3. Timid